Chow Ching-Wen: China Democratic League

 In 1941, the Alliance of Chinese Democratic Political Organizations formed and consisted of three political parties and two political groups: the National Socialist Party, the Young China Party, the Third Party, the Rural Construction Group and the Vocational Education group.
 The National Salvation Association did not join the alliance until 1943.
-Chow Ching Wen joined as a representative of the Association of Anti-Japanese Comrades.
-The Alliance of Chinese Democratic Parties and groups was reorganized into China Democratic League (CDL) in Chungking in 1944.
+Chow Chin- Wen joined as a representative of the Association of Anti-Japanese Comrades.
+The Alliance of Chinese Democratic Parties and groups was reorganized into China Democratic League (CDL) in Chongqing in 1944.
 Chow was the member of the Standing Committee of the League.
 When the headquarter of CDL in Shanghai was dissolved by the Nationalist government in 1947, the members of the Central Committee gathered in Hong Kong.
 Chow helped to further the activities of the League in Hong Kong.
 In 1949, the headquarters transferred to Beijing.
 Chow also went North and assumed the following titles: